Abode vs. Nest Secure vs. Ring Protect Home SecurityBy - 01/11/2018

 Nest, Ring, and abode all sell cameras.
 Nest works with the Nest Cam both indoor and outdoor, Nest IQ both indoor and outdoor, as well as Nest Hello.
 Ironically, so does abode.
 As part of the Works with Nest program, abode is compatible with Nest cameras.

 abode also sells their own line of cameras.
 They sell an image sensor, which will take three snapshots if it detects motion, and two streaming cameras.
 I’ve tested two of the three.
-The two cameras I tested were unfortunately unimpressive, and I found Nest cameras to be vastly superior. abode’s newest camera, not tested, offers two major benefits: a FHD 1080P resolution and two-way audio.
+The two cameras I tested were unfortunately unimpressive, and I found Nest cameras to be vastly superior. abode’s newest camera, not tested, offers two major benefits: FHD 1080P resolution and two-way audio.
+Of course, there’s also abode iota which offers the same camera specs as the newest abode streaming camera.
 The benefit of using abode cameras over Nest cameras is free cloud and local storage. abode’s streaming cameras support a microSD card and include three days of free cloud storage.
 Nest supplies just 3 hours of snapshot storage for free.
 If you want more Nest storage, you will need to pay an additional $10 per month above and beyond your Nest Secure subscription.

 That said, using abode with a Nest Cam is my recommended solution, and integrating the two provides one major advantage: more free storage for your Nest Cams.
 The major disadvantage is that even if you are a Nest Aware subscriber, abode can only store snapshots.
 If you want video clips or continuous cloud access, you will need to pay for Nest Aware to access your footage via the Nest app.